netdata/learn/docs/cloud/visualize/kubernetes.md

 ### Detailed information

-Hover over any of the containers/pods in the heatmap to display a modal window, which contains contextual information and real-time metrics from that resource.
+Hover over any of the containers/pods in the map to display a modal window, which contains contextual information and real-time metrics from that resource.

 ![The modal containing additional information about a k8s